Jamessmith9956/CategoryPrediction/README.md

 Fasttext is particularly interesting due to their n-gram embeddings, which better handle out of vocabulary words.
 That said for a larger dataset many say [Bert based models perform better](https://www.reddit.com/r/LanguageTechnology/comments/11vav4y/are_pretrained_word_embeddings_word2vec_glove/)
 Fasttext does have another advantage though, in its explianability and light resource usage.

+## Autoencoder Method
+Autoencoders can be trained to reproduce the input data from a smaller representation.
+I should be able to categorise directly on the smaller embeddings, as they should represent some kind of semantics.

+What I'm not sure about is how to choose the best size for the reduction.
+I will need at least 30 dimensions to represent all subcategories, but I think i'll need more than that.